Print screens of MGM designs

 Print screen of our user interviews

-Conclusion: Nomad's MGM program is hard to understand and users usually don't find their invite codes to share with friends
+Users think the program is hard to understand and they usually don't find their invite codes to share with friends

 2. Prioritizing what would be in the product

-Me and the PM of MGM discussed and prioritized what were the main informations that the user need to know
+The PM and I discussed and prioritized what were the main informations that users need to know:

 Post-its with the information that would be in the design